ioggstream/request-signing/draft-richanna-http-message-signatures.md

 Its value is canonicalized as follows:

+1. Take the lowercased HTTP method of the message.
+2. Append a space " ".
+3. Append the path and query of the request target of the message, formatted according to the rules defined for the :path pseudo-header in [HTTP2], Section 8.1.2.3.
+   The resulting string is the canonicalized value.

 ### Canonicalization Examples

 The following table contains non-normative example HTTP messages and their canonicalized `(request-target)` values.

 # HTTP Message Signatures {#message-signatures}